ARC-MARKET/lycheejs/README.md

 These are the things that we are currently working on:

+- 2016-Q3: Engine stack is being migrated to ES6.
+[Issue](https://github.com/Artificial-Engineering/lycheejs/issues/160)
-- The lychee.js Editor is currently being refactored until the 2016-Q3 release.
+- 2016-Q3: Editor is being refactored.
-- The lychee.js Guide is subject to change (to integrate the Editor).
+- 2016-Q3: Guide is subject to change (to integrate the Editor).
+[Issue](https://github.com/Artificial-Engineering/lycheejs/issues/159)
-- The lychee.js Strainer is being refactored until the 2016-Q4 release.
+- 2016-Q4: Strainer is being refactored to support better AI implementation.
-- The lychee.js CARTEL (AI implementation) is being refactored until the 2016-Q4 release.
+- 2016-Q4: CARTEL (AI implementation) is being refactored.
+[Issue](https://github.com/Artificial-Engineering/lycheejs/issues/91)

 ## Overview